Mat Hill

 A calligraphic 'MH' emblem, surrounded by a circle of curling vines.
 A calligraphic 'MH' emblem, surrounded by a circle of detailed acanthus leaves A calligraphic 'MH' emblem, surrounded by a circle of curling vines and acanthus leaves

-Letter sealing stamp designs
+Letter sealing stamp designs.

 I want to make a metal stamp for sealing letters with wax.
 It's always excellent in movies when a character seals a letter with their signet ring.
 I have been using coins for now, but the level of detail captured is amazing!
 I designed an emblem of my initials on tracing paper, then repeatedly transferred and ornamented it.
 I started off with simple scrolls, then tried more natural-looking acanthus leaves, then settled for a balance of the two.
 I will probably try to 3D model a relief of the design in Blender, then get it CNC'd into aluminium.
 But I would love instead to make a clay version, then somehow shrink and engrave the design into brass!